AbyssWalker240/hyprland-dotfiles-v2/README.md

 1) Install all necessary packages (hyprland, rofi, yazi, etc)
-2) git clone this repo into $HOME as ~/Dotfiles (important, scripts use ~/Dotfiles)
-3) Navigate into the repo directory, and stow the hyprCORE package, as well as one of the visual packages
+2) git clone this repo into $HOME as ~/Dotfiles (important, scripts use ~/Dotfiles) 3a) Navigate into the repo directory, and stow the *core* package, as well as one of the visual packages -- OR --
+3b) Use the dotswap script to stow packages

 ## packages

-Packages that I use, plus all packages included in the stow packages

 ### AUR